DiegoJimenezTamame/AudioRecorderApp/README.md

 🎵 AudioRecorderApp
 AudioRecorderApp is an Android application that allows users to record, edit, and play audio samples using a built-in drumpad.
-It turns your phone into a basic portable audio workstation and music instrument.

-✨ Features
 🎙️ Record high-quality audio from your microphone

 ✂️ Trim and edit recordings directly in the app